-Like most of the other equipment on this list, there are different brands and styles of headphones and choosing one depends on what you’re creating and how you need them to work.
+Like most of the other equipment on this list, there are different brands and styles of headphones, and choosing one depends on what you’re creating and how you need them to work.

-Open-back Headphones or Closed-back Headphones?
+Open-Back Headphones or Closed-Back Headphones?

 Choosing between them really just depends on whether you’re working in a primarily quiet or loud environment.
 In a quieter studio space, the open back headphones will sound brighter and crisper, while the closed-back headphones will block out any other sounds in a noisy environment.